valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

-Register a new command in the Redis server, that will be handled by calling the function pointer 'cmdfunc' using the RedisModule calling convention.
+Register a new command in the Valkey server, that will be handled by calling the function pointer 'cmdfunc' using the RedisModule calling convention.